The University recognises the impact that being accused of gender-based violence, harassment or hate can have on responding students.

 You will be appointed a specialist caseworker, who is experienced at providing at support to responding students.
 Your caseworker will be your single-named point of contact at the University for support and can help you by;

-The Students’ Union Advice Service provides independent advice and support to students going through investigations or disciplinary processes.
+The Students’ Union Advice Service provides free, independent advice and support to students going through investigations or disciplinary processes.
 They can support by reviewing statements and your caseworker will offer you a referral to the SU.

 When formal allegations are received, the University conducts a risk assessment to determine any precautionary measures that may need to be put in place whilst the case is being considered.
 Once this is completed, you will be informed of the allegations against you as well as any measures that have been put in place.